Inference for the mode of a log-concave density: Simulations: some comparisons and examples

-Next, we consider the $1006$ daily log returns for the S\&P $500$ stock market index from January $1$, 2003 to December $29$, 2006.
-In Figure~\ref{fig:SP500_2002_KDE-LC} we plot the data, a kernel density estimate with bandwidth chosen by the method of \cite{Sheather:1991tp} to be $.13$, the log-concave MLE, and the $95$\% confidence interval for the mode given by our likelihood ratio statistic.
-The log-concave mode estimate is $0.17$, and the $95$\% confidence interval is $(0.10, 0.21)$.
+We used our procedure for formation of modal confidence intervals (CI's) on two real data sets, the rotational velocities of stars from the Bright Star Catalogue \citep{HW1991brightstar} and daily log returns for the S\&P $500$ stock market index.
+To see the former, see Section~5.3 of \cite{Doss-Wellner:2016ModeInference-arxiv-v2}.
+Here we discuss the $1006$ daily log returns for the S\&P $500$ stock market index from January $1$, 2003 to December $29$, 2006.
+In Figure~\ref{fig:SP500_2002_KDE-LC} we plot the data, a kernel density estimate with bandwidth $.13$ \citep{Sheather:1991tp}, the log-concave MLE, and the $95$\% confidence interval for the mode given by our likelihood ratio statistic.
 We also plot the maximum likelihood Gaussian density estimate, for comparison.
-The mean of the data (i.e.\ the Gaussian density MLE for the mean, median, and mode) is $0.04$ with a Wald normal-approximation confidence interval of $(-0.004,0.09)$.
-This latter confidence interval is plotted as two green diamonds along the bottom of the plot.
-Note that our confidence interval for the mode excludes $0$ and does not intersect with the confidence interval for the mean of the data.
-Thus, our procedure highlights some interesting features of the data and provide evidence for its non normality.
-We also note that despite the potentially very different theoretical rates of convergence for mode estimators and mean estimators, the two confidence intervals are similar in length.
+The sample mean is $0.04$, the sample median is $0.081$, and the log-concave mode estimate is $0.17$.
+A $95$\% CI's for the mean is $[-0.004, 0.09]$ and a $95$\% CI for the median is $[.037, .122]$, \citep[pages 539--540]{MR0251823}.
+Our likelihood ratio CI for the mode is $[0.10, 0.21]$.
+Note that our confidence interval for the mode excludes $0$ and does not intersect with the CI for the mean.
+Thus, our procedure highlights some interesting features of the data and provides evidence for its non-normality.
+Also note that the lengths of the mean, median, and our LR-based mode CI are $0.094$, $0.085$, and $0.11$.
+Thus, despite the fact that our mode estimator does not generally have a $n^{-1/2}$ rate of convergence, the three confidence intervals are of fairly similar length on a dataset with $1006$ observations, which is encouraging for our mode CI procedure and for any future extensions (e.g., mode regression CI's).